Stephen Hawking: 1975–1990

 One of the first messages Hawking produced with his speech-generating device was a request for his assistant to help him finish writing A Brief History of Time.
 Peter Guzzardi, his editor at Bantam, pushed him to explain his ideas clearly in non-technical language, a process that required many revisions from an increasingly irritated Hawking.
 The book was published in April 1988 in the US and in June in the UK, and it proved to be an extraordinary success, rising quickly to the top of best-seller lists in both countries and remaining there for months.
 The book was translated into many languages, and as of 2009, has sold an estimated 9 million copies.

 Media attention was intense, and a Newsweek magazine-cover and a television special both described him as "Master of the Universe".
 Success led to significant financial rewards, but also the challenges of celebrity status.
-Hawking travelled extensively to promote his work, and enjoyed partying and dancing into the small hours.
+Hawking travelled extensively to promote his work, and enjoyed partying into the late hours.
 A difficulty refusing the invitations and visitors left him limited time for work and his students.
 Some colleagues were resentful of the attention Hawking received, feeling it was due to his disability.

 He received further academic recognition, including five more honorary degrees, the Gold Medal of the Royal Astronomical Society (1985), the Paul Dirac Medal (1987) and, jointly with Penrose, the prestigious Wolf Prize (1988).
-In the 1989 Birthday Honours, he was appointed a Companion of Honour (CH).
+In 1986 he was appointed an Academician at the Pontifical Academy of Sciences.
+In the 1989 Birthday Honours, he was appointed a Member of the Order of the Companions of Honour (CH).
 He reportedly declined a knighthood in the late 1990s in objection to the UK's science funding policy.